Important: Our session recording functionality is still in Beta mode. Please report any issues you find on GitHub.

 Session recording allows you record users navigating through your website and play back the individual sessions to watch how real users use your product.

 project/settings).
-Once enabled, the JS Integration will start recording sessions by default.
+Once enabled, the JS library will start recording sessions by default.

-Session recording can be toggled on and off in the JS Integration by appropriately setting the config.
+Session recording can be toggled on and off in the JS library by appropriately setting the config.
 Users who opt out of event capturing will not have their sessions recorded.

 To watch sessions, you can either visit the 'Sessions' page in PostHog ('Events' -> 'Sessions'):